-Telematics and connectivity solutions are the technological backbone of every shared mobility service and are used to create a digital twin for each vehicle of an operator’s fleet.
-As a gateway, telematics enable direct vehicle access and the retrieval of a wide range of data points that are used by sharing providers to ensure a seamless user experience and to increase business efficiency.
-Apart from basic vehicle or immobilizer lock/unlock functions, these telematics feature satellite navigation hardware and accelerometers.
-These features can be used to create events or proactive notifications that give valuable information about the vehicle status.
-By interpreting and processing this information, both the vehicle status and the driving behavior of customers can be tracked.
-As a result, accelerometer-based telematics features are the foundation of enhanced driving analysis capabilities.
+Telematics and connectivity solutions are the technology backbone of shared mobility services.
+Fleet operators use them for direct vehicle access and to pull data for seamless user experiences and increased business efficiency.
+Apart from basic vehicle or immobilizer lock/unlock functions, telematics systems include satellite navigation hardware and accelerometers.
+These acceleration-based telematics features can send alerts that give valuable data about vehicle statuses.
+Operators can use this data to track driving behavior of clients, making accelerometer-based features the foundation of enhanced driving analysis.

 The importance of accurate vehicle positioning

-How CloudBoxx differentiates different acceleration events
+How CloudBoxx tells different acceleration events apart

 Learn more about INVERS Driving Analysis and how shared mobility providers benefit from CloudBoxx acceleration-based features.